tltv/gantt/README.md

 * modify step's start date and end date by dragging and moving the step (move and resize events)
 * scrolling enabled horizontally and vertically for a large chart content
 * scales the small timeline and content width up to fit in the space available
-* Vaadin Table can being used as a row header, vertical scrolling is mirrored to the table and vice versa
+* Vaadin Table can be used as a row header, vertical scrolling is mirrored to the table and vice versa
 * background grid (except for IE8)
 * touch support (experimental)
+* supports Valo theme

-Techincal details:
+Technical details:
 * server side class name is Gantt, it extends AbstractComponent
 * client side connector class name is GanttConnector
 * client side widgets (pure GWT) are